Twcash/Aquarion/README.md

 ## Notes:
 * This is incompatiable with foos client as it breaks the mod
+* Black hole Library will cause graphical issues with the envRenderer.
+Please do your best only to play with Aquarion
 * Remember to reinstall the mod once in a while so new content loads.
 Updates are often but mainly small.
 * May or may not be good but I will try my best.